-USS HIgbee Conducts Replenishment-at-Sea with USNS John Lewis
+USS Higbee Conducts Replenishment-at-Sea with USNS John Lewis

-250709-N-AM483-1691 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (July 9, 2025) U.S. Sailors secure cargo on the Arleigh Burke-class guided-missile destroyer USS Lenah Sutcliffe Higbee (DDG 123) during a replenishment-at-sea with the fleet replenishment oiler USNS John Lewis (T-AO 205) in the U.S. Central Command area of responsibility.
+250721-N-AM483-2380 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (July 21, 2025) An MH-60S Sea Hawk, attached to Helicopter Sea Combat Squadron (HSC) 6, prepares to receive pallets from the fleet replenishment oiler USNS John Lewis (T-AO 205) during a replenishment-at-sea with the Arleigh Burke-class guided-missile destroyer USS Lenah Sutcliffe Higbee (DDG 123) in the U.S. Central Command area of responsibility.
 (Official U.S. Navy photo)

 |Date Taken: